 Salomon’s Speedcross 4 Shoes bring you one of the best options in OCR shoes on the market today.
 Made with excellent traction and durability, these shoes can handle technical trails and obstacle courses so well that you’ll feel a performance boost.Read more

 Designed with a molded EVA sole, these shoes will mold to give you plenty of padded comforts and fit snugly so you have enough support and stability to get the job done.
-These shoes are lightweight and flexible and do an excellent job of keeping your feet protected from the trails.
+These running shoes are lightweight and flexible and do an excellent job of keeping your feet protected from the trails.

 The traction on these shoes features a rubber sole with a Speedcross lug pattern to help you handle the hardest obstacle courses and the most difficult terrain.
 These shoes will help prevent slips and other potential mishaps when you’re active.

 Made with techno fabric and a weatherproof Gore-Tex overlay, these shoes are built to last and also come with good weather protection.
 You’ll get a lot of use out of these shoes.

 These shoes come priced in the average range, and for what you get, they are certainly worth it.
 Salomon’s Speedcross 4 Shoes are built to last many seasons, so you’ll get a good value with these shoes.